CaptainRich/Employee-Summary/README.md

 7) When I select the intern option THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu.
 8) When I decide to finish building my team THEN I exit the application, and the HTML is generated.

+## Usage Instructions
+This is a command-line application.
+Assuming 'nodejs' is installed on the machine, issue the command "node index" from the console command-line.

 ## Deployment Link
 The deployment link to display the updated web page is:
 [GitHub Pages](https://github.com/CaptainRich/Employee-Summary)